codeonlyjs/website/content/guide/routerBasics.md

 ## Next Steps

-For many single page apps, what's been described above is enough and if you use the CodeOnly project generator to create a single-page app it will setup all this for you automatically.
+For many single page apps, what's been described above will cover most requirements.
+If you use the CodeOnly project generator to create a single-page app it will setup all this for you automatically.